-In recent years, authors have successfully established a simple method for the production of fine single crystal-like MoO3 nanorod structures on substrates using a solution metal–organic decomposition (MOD) method to deposit film coatings from the solution precursors.
-However, to grow MoO3 nanorods by the MOD method, an accurate mechanism between MoO3 nanorod extension and precursor preparation (contents of precursor conditions) should be identified.
-Here, we demonstrated controllable MoO3 nanorods and plat-like α-MoO3 crystal growth based on as-deposited film thickness by using different citric acid (CA) and ammonia (NH3) ratios in the precursor solutions.
-The MoO3 nanorod growth mechanisms are discussed in detail with the precursor conditions and deposition film thickness; excellent results were achieved in controlling the film thickness by controlling the viscosities of the precursors.
-In addition, the effect of the amounts of CA and NH3 on the MoO3 nanorods and crystal growth was investigated.
-It was found that the NH3 plays an effective role in delaying the decomposition timing of CA, promotes the growth of MoO3 nanorods, and reduces the growth and increase of plate-like α-MoO3 crystals.
-The study obtained excellent results for the growth extension of MoO3 nanorods and plate-like α-MoO3 crystals, controlled by film thickness as the role of CA and NH3.
-The demonstrated strictly controlled MoO3 nanostructure forming process can be achieved with low energy consumption and low material resources, which can contribute significantly to the realization of a sustainable society.
+In recent years, researchers have successfully established a simple method for the production of fine single crystal-like α-MoO3 nanorod structures on substrates using a solution metal–organic decomposition (MOD) method to deposit film coatings.
+However, to grow α-MoO3 nanorods by the MOD method, an accurate mechanism between α-MoO3 nanorod extension and precursor preparation (contents of precursor conditions) should be identified.
+Here, we demonstrated controllable α-MoO3 nanorods and plate-like α-MoO3 crystal growth based on as-deposited film thickness by using different citric acid (CA) and ammonia (NH3) ratios in the precursor solutions.
+The α-MoO3 nanorod growth mechanisms are discussed in detail with the precursor conditions and deposition film thickness; excellent results were achieved in controlling the film thickness by preparation of the precursor viscosities.
+In addition, the effects of the CA and NH3 amounts on the α-MoO3 nanorods and crystal growth were investigated.
+It was found that NH3 plays an effective role in delaying the decomposition timing of CA, promotes the growth of α-MoO3 nanorods, and reduces the growth and increase of plate-like α-MoO3 crystals.
+The study obtained excellent results for the growth extension of α-MoO3 nanorods and plate-like α-MoO3 crystals, controlled by film thickness as the role of CA and NH3.
+The demonstrated strictly controlled α-MoO3 nanostructure forming process can be achieved with the solution MOD method.